harvardinformatics/intro-r/R-workshop-Part2.md

 # Introduction to R Part 2: Data manipulation with tidyverse

 Welcome to Day 2 of our Introduction to R workshop!
 If you're viewing this file on the website, you are viewing the final, formatted version of the workshop.
 The workshop itself will take place in the RStudio program and you will *edit and execute the code in this file*.
 Please download the raw file [here :octicons-download-24:](R-workshop-Part2-student.Rmd)

-## What is tidy data?

-The notion of tidy data has been around in various incarnations for a while but has more recently been formalized in this [paper :octicons-download-24:](https://vita.had.co.nz/papers/tidy-data.pdf){:target="\_blank"} by Hadley Wickham, the developer of *tidyverse*.
-Tidy data are, in short, data that have been organized in a consistent way that makes data exploration and visualization easier.
-Two key principles are that:

--   Each variable forms a column
--   Each observation forms a row

-Organized this way, for analysis with software such as R, values for different variables can be linked within observations, e.g. rows of our example data from day 1 are observations of individual penguins, and columns contain information about each individual (species, sex, island where recorded, body mass, etc.) such that one could explore how the weight or flipper length varies by sex and species.
-Often times data that one pulls down from a repository (or that is provided by a collaborator) are not tidy!
-For example, multiple variables may be stored in the same column, such as when two different treatment types are concatenated into a single string.
-Tidying such data would require separating each treatment into a separate column.

 ## What is *tidyverse*?